 What else can you do?

-Also helpful for acheiving desirable testosterone status is to use saw palmetto, which is well validated for reducing the conversion of testosterone to its “darker” cousin called dihydrotestosterone (DHT), implicated in balding and prostate enlargement.
+Also helpful for acheiving desirable testosterone status is to use Saw Palmetto Extract, which is well validated for reducing the conversion of testosterone to its “darker” cousin called dihydrotestosterone (DHT), implicated in balding and prostate enlargement.

 And don’t forget basic lifestyle strategies like exercise, getting enough sleep, avoiding excessive amounts of alcohol (particularly beer, because of the estrogen-promoting Hops it contains), and ensuring adequate levels of vitamin D, which can all be very important for maintaining healthy testosterone levels.
 A 2010 study showed that men with adequate vitamin D levels had significantly higher testosterone levels than those who were deficient.
 It also showed that called Sex Hormone Binding Globulin, was significantly lower in the vitamin D-sufficient group.